Jasonette/documentation/docs/advanced.md

   - **Integrating with Jasonette** means you already have existing code and are using Jasonette only partially.
 This means:
     - You can start using Jasonette in your existing app instantly, without re-writing anything.
 Just a few lines of code necessary.
     - You will be able to take advantage of all of Jasonette's power whenever you use the Jasonette view.
-    - The only drawback is you can't control your own non-Jasonette code with JSON (obviously)
+    - The only drawback is you can't control your own non-Jasonette code with JSON

 **Extending Jasonette is the recommended way in most cases,** since it requires very little additional effort, but automatically comes with the power to control your own custom native modules via JSON.